j20003/dc-tools/README.md

 being able to launch from the home directory itself or from copying them to /usr/local/bin, listuser and listuserdell with permissions 644, dc-tools 700.
+It is based on the previous turnkey-dc-conf tool I wrote for free Active Directory server management developed by turnkeylinux.org